yannou38/Avalam/ressources/Levels/Read_Me.txt

 - If you write any space or character before, behind or in your grid, the grid won't be playable and the game may raise an exception (and crash).
 \*                                                        */

-If you try to edit levels like "default" and the game raise errors, remove the file and it will be generated automaticcaly
+If you try to edit levels like "default" and the game raise errors, remove the file and it will be generated automaticaly

 Team 7